 Additionally, print the sponsor information sheet and give it to your sponsor for their reference.

 If you're unsure if you should enroll in BIO 199, BIO 199X, or something else (e.g. MED 199), use this decision tree to make your decision.
 Still unsure?
-Contact the undergraduate student services officer.
+Contact the student services office.